ni/spright/README.md

 ## How are Spright components organized?

 Spright components are organized into packages by product.
-Each product can provide one or more component packages built on FAST and Nimble (analagous to `@ni/nimble-components`).
-They may optionally also provide Angular and Blazor integration packages for those components, analagous to `@ni/nimble-angular` and `NimbleBlazor`.
+Each product can provide one or more component packages built on FAST and Nimble (analogous to `@ni/nimble-components`).
+They may optionally also provide Angular and Blazor integration packages for those components, analogous to `@ni/nimble-angular` and `NimbleBlazor`.
 If a component is needed by multiple products, we can consider adding it to a core Spright package or to Nimble itself.

 ## Why Spright?